 We are delighted to welcome back all pupils into school on the 8th March, both Primary and Secondary pupils.
 We have been looking at the best way to implement the testing regime in school in preparation for reopening on the 8th March for our Secondary pupils.
 We are inviting secondary pupils back into school on the 3rd,4th and 5th of March to be tested in preparation for Monday 8th.
 We have decided that the easiest and quickest way to do this is by:

 pupils coming into school on their allocated days by transport rather than year group.
 The taxis and minibuses will bring pupils into school on their usual transport and then return them home after they have had their test.
 For pupils who travel independently or are transported by parents you can bring in your child into school anytime within the three days of the 3rd,4th and 5th of March.
 You will be informed of the test result as soon as we have it.
-Taxis and minibuses will be collecting your child on the following days and at their usual pick –up time:-
+Taxis and minibuses will be collecting your child on the following days and at their usual morning pick –up time:-

 Wednesday 3rd March